Years ago, I received a nasty letter from a client, claiming that another veterinarian was trying to upsell her.

-Becker had no idea, he said, that it was going to be a “gotcha” kind of piece featuring this ex-Canadian vet.
-Becker was shocked at how they twisted and edited his responses.
+Dr. Becker had no idea, he said, that it was going to be a “gotcha” kind of piece featuring this ex-Canadian vet.
+He was shocked at how the program twisted and edited his responses.

 When asked about the leading questions and tone of the piece, Dr. Becker said, “Honestly, I left the interview feeling I’d done a really good job….
 I felt my job was to stand up proudly and defend a profession that I’m proud beyond measure to be part of.”

-Up-selling or Upsetting?
+Upselling or Upsetting?

 One Bad Apple Shouldn’t Ruin the Bushel

-Welcome to My Real World, 20/20
+Welcome to My Real World

 I talk with a lot of veterinarians each week, sharing cases and researching online with an expansive group of vets.

-Every day I go over multiple options with clients who are facing tough decisions.
+Every day, I go over multiple options with clients facing tough decisions.
 I try to explain how we can get from point A to point B in diagnosing and treating an illness without sending them to the poorhouse.

 I can’t just order the necessary blood work, for example, in many cases.
 I have to go over the costs.
-Many times I have to pick and choose and do what is not optimal.
+Many times, I have to pick and choose — and do what is not optimal.

 - What will we learn from the blood work, and is it really necessary?